Artoriuz/ArtCNN/README.md

 ### Why Keras?

 I'm just familiar with Keras.
 I've tried migrating to PyTorch a few times, but there was always something annoying enough about it for me to scrap the idea.
 Keras 3 supports TF, PyTorch and JAX as backends which also makes it very versatile.
-If I were to migrate away from Keras now, I'd probably just go straight to [Flax](https://flax.readthedocs.io/en/latest/) as that would keep me in the same ecosystem.
+If I were to migrate away from Keras now, I'd probably just go straight to [Flax](https://flax.readthedocs.io/en/latest/).